oktawianklosko/radicalconversion/README.md

 the adding stopall sound

--Tweek values to make the gameplay more difficult -Tweek gameplay to be more satisfying to play
+-Tweek values to make the gameplay more difficult
--Add special effects
+//Tweek gameplay to be more satisfying to play//Done -Add special effects
 -Power ups
 -Multiple Levels/states